justin-curtis-lu/PokemonObservations/README.md

 # Observation of starter Pokemon characteristics
- Application observes the characteristics of the starter Pokemon
+ Simple application that observes the characteristics of the starter Pokemon
  - limited to generations (1-6)

 Provides attributes such as speed, Hp, attack, etc.